After arrest, police search home in Lakewood as part of 32-year-old Tacoma murder case

-LAKEWOOD, Wash. -- A car blocks quiet Crescent Lane Drive in Lakewood as Tacoma police search a home for evidence connected to the murder of 12-year-old Michella Welch in 1986.
+LAKEWOOD, Wash. -- A car blocked quiet Crescent Lane Drive in Lakewood as Tacoma police searched a home for evidence connected to the murder of 12-year-old Michella Welch in 1986.

 “Never expected this, put it that way,” said neighbor Cindy Peterson.